metafates/pat/README.md

 <img width="912" alt="Screenshot 2022-10-14 at 21 43 54" src="https://user-images.githubusercontent.com/62389790/195918581-45898bf2-433a-4325-8135-a3d121825483.png">

-Press `Y` to confirm.
+Press `Y` (uppercase y) to confirm.
 This keybind is inconvenient on purpose so you won't do anything accidentally

 **LAST STEP**.
 You will need to do it only once and forget forever!